 Balconies should be stable, windows secure and electrical connections safe.
 The fire alarm and smoke alarms should be in certified working order throughout the building.
 The easy accessibility of medical personnel /facilities should be assured.
 There should be safe heating and ventilation.
 The group leader should confirm prior to departure that the hotel/hostel has proper and accessible fire exits and that it meets local regulations.
 After arrival, fire evacuation procedures should be checked by the group leader and outlined to the students.
-The group leader should also confirm prior to departure that the hotel/hostel also confirm prior to departure that the hotel should also confirm prior to departure that the hotel/hostel also confirm prior to depart the hotel/hostel meets all local hygiene regulations.
+The group leader should also confirm prior to departure that the hotel/hostel meets all local hygiene regulations.

 Where possible students should not be lodged in ground floor rooms.
 The immediate accommodation area should be exclusively for the group's use.
 Locks on doors should be operable in all rooms, but appropriate access should be available to teachers at all times.
-There should be adequate space for storing clothes, luggage, equipment etc. and for the safe keeping of valuables, e.g. safety deposit box.
-There should be provision for students with disabilities as appropriate.
-There should be recreational accommodation/facilities for the group.
+There should be adequate space for storing clothes, luggage, equipment etc. and for the safe keeping of valuables, e.g., safety deposit box.